nlfiedler/nlfiedler.github.io/_posts/2014-07-21-Building_Erlang_Solaris.md

 - openindiana
 - erlang
 comments: true
+description: Building Erlang/OTP from source on OpenIndiana using mostly system packages.
 ---

 Building [Erlang](http://www.erlang.org) on [OpenIndiana](http://openindiana.org) isn't really all that difficult, but does involve a few steps, so worth documenting in order to save time in the future.
 Why build Erlang?
 Because it [rocks!](http://erlangotp.com)